The Notary public forms the oldest branch of the legal profession. Their origins can be traced back to the Romans.

 Since the Ecclesiastical Licences Act 1533, created by the Court of Faculties, notaries have practised under the authority of the Archbishop of Canterbury.
 Jersey Notaries are regulated by the Court of Faculties and the Faculty Office, which is presided over by the highest ecclesiastical Judge, the Master, who is often a Judge of the High Court of England and Wales.

-In essence, notaries fall into three categories: Commonwealth notaries or former British Commonwealth notaries,
+In essence, notaries fall into three categories: Commonwealth notaries or former British Commonwealth notaries, Civil Law notaries and USA type notaries.

 Firstly, Commonwealth or former British Commonwealth notaries are more akin to those in Jersey, in that they are legally qualified lawyers who are principally involved in the preparation and completion of Notarial Acts and Instruments for use abroad.